 1. Customer Focus

-Church customers are their key stakeholders – their members, volunteers, visitors and the community they serve.
+Church customers are their key stakeholders – members, volunteers, visitors and the community they serve.

 Churches should take the time to learn about their customer groups and develop systems and programs to support those customer needs.

-This can be done by soliciting feedback with a church survey and developing plans to address customer requirements.
+This can be done by soliciting feedback and developing plans to address customer requirements.